Add to your Claude Code skills

 "Find AI engineer jobs on LinkedIn in San Francisco"

-The setup wizard installs browser skills into your agent automatically.
-Skills teach your agent when and how to use the browser for specific workflows:
+Skills — for users who run Hanzi Browse locally through their AI agent.
+The setup wizard installs skills directly into your agent (Claude Code, Cursor, etc.).
+Each skill teaches the agent when and how to use the browser for a specific workflow.

 | Skill | Description |